Fy-/SimpleBehaviourTrees/README.md

 # SimpleBehaviourTrees

+*Very very alpha version: it runs, is being tested on more complex cases, will improve*

 A very simple implementation of behaviour trees in Javascript and C#.

 We tried to keep things really as simple as possible.